NihadR/Dissertation/dissertation/README.md

 fix key error bug on content page

-do the about page content, look into compiler if not then do online ide
+do the about page content, look into compiler if not then do online ide DONE

-add something to homepage
+add something to homepage DONE

-do dashboard button points
+do dashboard button points DONE

 do is_admin and make sure pages have correct accesss